 8.1.
 Service Warranty.
 Snowflake warrants that: (a) the Service will operate in substantial conformity with the applicable Documentation; and (b) Technical Services and Deliverables will be provided in a professional and workmanlike manner and substantially in accordance with the specifications in the applicable SOW.
 If Snowflake is not able to correct any reported non-conformity with this warranty, either party may terminate the applicable Order Form or SOW (as applicable), and Customer, as its sole remedy, will be entitled to receive a refund of any prepaid unused Fees for the applicable Service or Technical Services purchased thereunder.
-This warranty will not apply if the error or non-conformance was caused by misuse of the Service or Deliverables, modifications to the Service or Deliverables by Customer or any third-party, or third-party hardware, software, or services used in connection with the Service.
+This warranty will not apply if the error or non-conformance was caused by: (i) Customer’s misuse of the Service or Deliverables; (ii) modifications to the Service or Deliverables by Customer or any third party; (iii) Third-Party Applications; or (iv) any services or hardware of Customer or any of its third parties used by Customer in connection with the Service or Deliverables.
 For Technical Services and Deliverables, this warranty will not apply unless Customer provides written notice of a claim within thirty (30) days after expiration of the applicable SOW.

 8.2.
 Mutual Warranty.
 Each party warrants that it has validly entered into this Agreement and has the legal power to do so.